PanBrowse/PanVA/api/docs/data-format.md

 ]
 ```

-### `core_snp.txt`
+### `tree files` (OPTIONAL)

-A Maximum likelihood (ML) or Neighbour-Joining (NJ) phylogeny from SNPs identified from single copy orthologous genes.
-The file is in Newick format.
+The PanVA frontend can be configured to display one or more additional trees, such as CoreSNP.
+The files are in Newick format and should be placed in the root directory of the dataset.

 ## Homology group files